"NOT NULL" removed from SQL gives error with MySQL 3.23.52

-#5 Updated by Karsten Dambekalns almost 14 years ago
+#5 Updated by Karsten Dambekalns over 14 years ago

 FYI: DBAL still drops all those NOT NULL statements, and even without they only make sense in this case (if needed for a key), as MySQL will never act as expected when NOT NULL is supplied (otherwise TYPO3 would not work the way it does!).

 So the only "real" way to fix this is to drop the declaration except for fields used in primary keys...